Flafla2/flafla2.github.io/_posts/2016-10-01-raymarching.md

 ## Interacting With Mesh-Based Objects

-So now you have constructed a bunch of objects using distance fields that are mind-bendingly detailed and beautiful and you are finally ready to integrate them into your Unity project.
+So now you have constructed a bunch of objects using distance fields and you are ready to integrate them into your Unity project.
 However, you run into a major problem very quickly: Mesh-based objects and raymarched objects can't interact with or touch each other!
 In fact, the raymarched objects *always* float on top of everything else, because our raymarcher doesn't take depth into account.
 The video below illustrates this:

 <div style="max-width:500px;display:block;margin:0 auto;">
     <div class="gfyitem" data-autoplay="true" data-responsive="true" data-id="GrossThoroughEasternnewt"></div>